 Very often corporations whitelist their corporate domains as intranet trusted sites, like in the following example:

-This means that if you are performing a penetration test of a web application running in an intranet and you found Cross-Site Scripting, there are good chances you can leverage this otherwise boring vulnerability into a hash-stealing bonanza.
+This means that if you are performing a penetration test of a web application running in an intranet and you find Cross-Site Scripting, there are good chances you can leverage this otherwise boring vulnerability into a hash-stealing bonanza.

 By enticing anyone in a corporate environment to browse a page containing the following HTML code: